ploomber/ci/README.md

 ipython -i -m ploomber.entry pipeline.yaml -- --action status
 ```

-When using the interactive mode, you can use Ploomber's debugging tools to fix errorsr in your pipeline.
+When using the interactive mode, you can use Ploomber's debugging tools to fix errors in your pipeline.
 [Click here to know more](https://ploomber.readthedocs.io/en/stable/guide/debugging.html#Debugging-NotebookRunner-tasks).

 ## Questions?